dynaroars/igen/README.md

 ```

 iGen uses Python and uses a SMT solving to verify some results.
 The tool has been tested using:

 * Debian Linux 7 (Wheezy)
 * Python 2.7.x
 * Microsoft Z3 SMT solver 4.x

 Setup Z3 using its own build instruction.
-Make sure Z3 is setup correctly so that you can do "import z3" in a Python interpreter.
+Make sure Z3 is setup correctly so that you can do `import z3` in a Python interpreter.

-Then in ~/.bash_profile, have something like this
+Then have something like this in `~/.bash_profile`

 ```
 #!script